 It is allowed that the file name contains other characters after the 14 digits.
 These are ignored by Zettelstore.

 For example, you want to store an important figure in the Zettelstore that is encoded as a .png file.
 Since each zettel contains some metadata, e.g. the title of the figure, the question arises where these data should be stores.
-The solution is a .meta file with the same zettel identifier.
+The solution is a metafile with the same zettel identifier, but without a filename extension.
 Zettelstore recognizes this situation and reads in both files for the one zettel containing the figure.
 It maintains this relationship as long as theses files exists.

 One reason for this is to allow you to modify these zettel to adapt Zettelstore to your needs and visual preferences.